Where exactly is Resorts World Catskills? And what makes this area of New York State so special?

 For now, 26 buses per day arrive here from NYC.
 Many people stay just for the day, but a growing number come for an overnight stay.

 Guest Rooms at Resorts World Catskills

-All 101 pretty rooms at the new on-property Alder Hotel (which will sometime soon be connected to the main casino by an enclosed breezeway) are significantly smaller, but also significantly less expensive, starting at $99 midweek offseason.
+All 101 pretty rooms at the new on-property Alder Hotel are significantly smaller.
+However, they are also significantly less expensive, starting at $99 midweek offseason.

 Crystal Life Spa

 Crystal Life Spa takes up a good part of the 3rd floor and is tucked behind the for-spa-guests-only donut-shaped cabana-lined indoor pool (next to the hotel guest indoor pool, also surrounded by private tented first-come-first-served cabanas).

 There are six treatment rooms, a steam room, dry sauna, and a pretty “relaxation room” with soft throws, low light, comfy settees, and snacks.

 The award winning, full service Spa draws both hotel and casino guests as well as locals for professionally rendered bodywork and skin treatments.

 Opt for a decadent massage on the Spa Wave by Gharieni.
 This newfangled massage bed is the only one of its kind on the East Coast.
 It integrates water, music, light, and vibration into the bodywork.
 My 60-minute massage, with concentration on my writer-tight neck and shoulders, left me headache-free and feeling mellow.